adamzal/C-Sharp/README.md

-# C# - nauka programowania
+# Simple program in C#
-na podstawie ksiązki:
+based on the book

 Marcin Lis - C#
-Wydanie III
+III edition